rearc-data/covid-19-deutschland-robert-koch-institut/product-description.md

 This resource is produced by the Robert Koch Institute (RKI), and updates daily with details regarding the current number of COVID-19 cases in Germany.

-Note: The dataset included with this product is in German.
+Note, The dataset included with this product is in German.

 #### Data Source
 The included dataset is presented in CSV and JSON format, and features the following columns: